School-Based Services Team

 Kirsten earned her bachelor’s in child psychology from Bay Path University in 2019 and her Master’s in ABA in 2022.
 Kirsten has worked with children and families for over 15 years and has experience working with children ages 2-years through 19-years old.
 She has provided educational and behavioral support in various settings, such as a private early childhood institute, various elementary schools and secondary schools, and in-home services.
 Her professional interests include social skills training, functional communication training, and teaching daily living skills.
 Kirsten enjoys doing direct intervention work, as well as providing consultation services to schools.
 Kirsten’s biggest passion is supporting and advocating for children and their families, as well as helping clients achieve their goals.

-Katelynn Brzezinski, M.Ed, BCBA
+Katelynn Giroux, M.Ed, BCBA

 Rina Lavoie, LICSW